excellent-ae/zannc-GodsAPI/README.md

 # GodsAPI, a library to create Gods.
-This is a very early library made to make it easy for developers to add new Gods/NPC Gods & Keepsakes.
+This is a very early library made to make it easy for developers to add new Gods/NPC Gods, Keepsakes & Boons.
 This library does nothing to the game on its own, without outside function calls.
 You should only install it if another mod requires it, or if you will be using this library to create Gods/Keepsakes.